This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Raised gardening bed sizing

 Decide how big you want your raised bed to be.
 Ideally, it should not be more than 4 feet wide or as wide as you can reach without stepping on the soil.
-This helps prevent the soil from getting compacted, quickly occurring if you’re stepping on it or leaning into it to weed or harvest vegetables.
+This helps prevent the soil from compacting, which quickly occurs if you’re stepping on it or leaning into it to weed or harvest vegetables.

 Raised gardening bed depth and bottom

 It is incredible how many people ask me about adding bottoms to their raised garden beds.
-And you would think it is an easy question to answer, but the truth is it depends, and I go into full depth on the subject in this article.
+And you would think it is an easy question to answer, but it depends, and I go into full depth on the subject in this article.

 Also, consider lining the bottom of your raised garden bed with mesh or chicken wire.